 If you are planning to open a bank account for e-commerce or online businesses, opening an MSO account is a wise choice.
-The key reason is that you will need to collect payments via several payment gateways like Paypal or Stripe during transactions.
+The key reason is that you will need to collect payments via several payment gateways like PayPal or Stripe during transactions.

-While you may encounter hassle of opening the account from a local real bank to connect with the payment gateway, MSO would be the vehicle to streamline this process (most MSOs are open to connect with payments gateways easily).
+While you may encounter the hassle of opening the account from a local real bank to connect with the payment gateway, MSO would be the vehicle to streamline this process (most MSOs are open to connect with payments gateways easily).